 Primary duties: Sales managers are responsible for developing and leading a team of representatives to meet goals.
 They hire and train new sales associates and ensure each of the teams under their supervision meets predetermined sales goals.
 Additionally, a sales manager crafts sales reports to share with upper management.

-Requirements: There are no minimum requirements for sales manager positions, though most candidates have a Bachelor’s Degree in Business Administration, Marketing or a related field.
-A proven sales record and experience can also be useful.
+Requirements: There are no minimum requirements for sales manager positions, though most candidates have a bachelor's degree in business administration, marketing or a related field.
+A proven sales record and experience can also be useful in this position.